Walpole Park, Mattock Lane, W5 5BG.

 Our staff have the same legal rights and obligations as pub licensees and can refuse admittance.
 For security reasons a bag check may be required.
 We also require proof of age for those under 25.
 Anyone who is behaving in a way which is likely to cause a danger to others will be removed from the site.

-Children are allowed in free until 8pm.
-For safety reasons we request that all children leave the site by this time.
-Baby changing facilities in the disabled toilet.
+Children are allowed in free until 6pm.
+For safety reasons we request that all children leave the site by 8pm.
+Baby changing facilities are in the disabled toilet.

 We do allow dogs but not in the marquees.
 If they become aggresive you will be asked to take them from the festival site.